The Business Enterprise (My Friend John): Writing and recording

 The distinctive keyboard intro to the song was noted as having been the idea of lead singer Barry Brennan, while a distinctive guitar lick in the chorus was the work of guitarist Seamie McGowan.
 Cathal Hayden provided percussion, who was affectionately known by the band as "Mr. Friction".
 The song was mostly recorded live, with "a few overdubs".
 Christy Behan, who drummed on the single noted that during his time in the band, he became influenced by bands such as Talking Heads and Was (Not Was).

-Bill Whelan produced the song, assisted by engineer Philip Begley for the A-side ("My Friend John"), and engineer Paul Waldron for the B-side ("Rebecca").
-The same recording session at Lombard produced the track "Clubs", featuring Bill Whelan at the piano.
+Bill Whelan produced the song, assisted by engineer Philip Begley (also referenced elsewhere as 'Phil Berley') for the A-side ("My Friend John") at Windmill Lane and Lombard studios, and by engineer Paul Waldron at Trend Studios for the B-side ("Rebecca").
+The same recording session at Lombard produced the track "Clubs", and featured Bill Whelan on piano.

 Artwork

-The artwork on the single was created by Maria Murray.
-As well as being a graphic designer, Maria also worked as an animator for the company NMW at the time.
+The artwork on the single was created by Maria Murray, a graphic designer, who also worked as an animator for a company called NMW at the time.
 Meehan, Brennan and Lee first organised a series of meetings with Murray, during which she "listened to the music and came back with roughs".
 According to Meehan, "We were so impressed we said 'yes' right away and also asked her to do an animation".

-Rostrum cameras were difficult to come by in Ireland of the 1980s, but Murray had an arrangement that allowed her night access to RTÉ studios, Dublin to complete animation work.
+Rostrum cameras were difficult to come by in Ireland of the 1980s, but Murray had an arrangement that allowed her night access to RTÉ studios in Dublin to do animation work.
 Although access to the studio was strictly limited, and animation in the pre-digital era required a lot of time, Murray along with her colleague Steve Wall were able to produce an animated version of the song.
 That print was eventually lost, although the artwork for the single as well as a poster had been preserved as of 2021, according to the band's website.
 Murray also designed a stage backdrop for the band, "which survived into the 1990s".